pizza3/lmonix/README.md

 # Introduction
 Lmonix is a desktop application for creating webvr application, the tool consist's of a simple design editor for creating the static scene and a prototype editor for creating animation's and creting logic using scripts.
 It is powered by aframe and threejs.
+The

 # Design
 The design editor is used for building the static scene, you can add entities such ad basic 3D objects, lighting, environments, images/videos, 3D models etc.